Guide to setting up an activity out of school

 Redbridge Local authority have produced this safeguarding document (PDF 8,4 MB) that can be used as a template and adapted to each individual setting.
 Please also check the updated Annex April 2020 (PDF 539KB).

-There are 7 things you need to do when employing staff for the first time, this guide will help you identify what you need to do.
+There are seven things you need to do when employing staff for the first time.
+GOV.UK will help you identify what you need to do.
 You should always follow rigorous safe procedure.

-Get your business ready to employ staff by using this step by step guide.
+Get your business ready to employ staff by using this step by step guide from GOV.UK.

 When you recruit a new member of staff you must check that they are not disqualified from working with children under the terms of the Childcare Act 2006.
 This requirement is typically fulfilled by obtaining an enhanced DBS check and by the member of staff signing a declaration that they are not disqualified on your application form.